aciccarello/ciccarello.me/posts/blog/2026-08-31-i-love-reading-blogs.md

 There's something about the structure that feels less overwhelming.
 It's not a mess of links; it's a tree and you can follow the branches you want.

+## Cutting Through the Noise

 I have posts on my site that don't hit the main feed.
 In my mind, most of my likes and replies aren't worthy of sharing with followers.
 Every once in a while I'll override that for a generally applicable comment.
 But I try to be more signal than noise.

-I hope that someday we have social readers that can better parse through feeds.
+I hope that someday we have [social readers](https://indieweb.org/social_reader) that can better parse through feeds for different types of content.
 There are probably some RSS readers that already do this, but turning down the noise from a very active feed would go a long way.
 In particular, I want thoughtful blog posts to be elevated over other forms of chatter, but I still want to follow it all.